alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 The first line observes the world.
 The second line decides with values.
 The effect remains, and the boundary becomes explicit.

-## Effects introduce a state protocol
+## Effects introduce an execution protocol

 Pure functions compose by passing values: